nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 For our next steps we need only the **JWT** key.

-### Note.
-To send a file to Pinata, it must be of the blob type, for this we need to modify the previously written renderQRcode function.
+> **_NOTE:_** To send a file to Pinata, it must be of the blob type, for this we need to modify the previously written renderQRcode function.

 ```js
 // we added a new parameter, type of the result, by default it is blob